mirceapiturca/Sections/FAQ/readme.md

 ```
 Copy sections/faq.liquid to your theme sections folder.
 Copy assets/faq.js to your theme assets folder.
-Install as a regular Shopify section trough the Theme Editor
+Install as a regular Shopify section through the Theme Editor
 ```

 ## Authors